jrbotvinick/jrbotvinick.github.io/_pages/about.md

-Welcome!
-I am a Postdoctoral Fellow in the [Institute for Foundations of Data Science](https://fds.yale.edu) at Yale University.
+*Background.* I am a Postdoctoral Fellow in the [Institute for Foundations of Data Science](https://fds.yale.edu) at Yale University.
 I completed my Ph.D. in Applied Mathematics at Cornell University, where I was advised by [Professor Yunan Yang](https://as.cornell.edu/people/yunan-yang).
-My dissertation was titled *Measure Transport for Data-Driven Dynamical Systems: Theory, Algorithms, and Applications.* During my Ph.D., I was an [NDSEG Fellow](https://ndseg.sysplus.com/) and completed research internships at Mitsubishi Electric Research Laboratories and Argonne National Laboratory.
+During my Ph.D., I was an [NDSEG Fellow](https://ndseg.sysplus.com/) and completed research internships at Mitsubishi Electric Research Laboratories and Argonne National Laboratory.
 I previously earned B.A.s in Mathematics and Physics at Amherst College in 2021.

-My research interests lie at the intersection of data-driven dynamical systems, measure transport, scientific machine learning, numerical analysis and inverse problems.
-In particular, my research explores connections between dynamical systems and measure transport, spanning theory, algorithms, and applications for learning and reconstructing complex systems from noisy, partially observed, or distributional data.
+*Research.* My research interests lie at the intersection of data-driven dynamical systems, measure transport, scientific machine learning, numerical analysis and inverse problems.
+In particular, my work explores connections between dynamical systems and measure transport, spanning theory, algorithms, and applications for learning and reconstructing complex systems from noisy, partially observed, or distributional data.

 <div style="clear: both;"></div>